la2050/archive/_projects/2015/social-justice-resilience-and-community-building.md

   understand both the context and history of the underlying issues.
 The practice of deep listening without judgment fosters an atmosphere of respect for one’s self and others, promotes empathy, understanding and cooperation.
-Please specify below: ''
-category: connect
-'Describe in greater detail how you will make LA the best place to connect:': '#N/A' Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: '#N/A'
-Please explain how you will evaluate your work.: '#N/A' Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: '#N/A'
-'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': '#N/A'
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': '#N/A' 'Please include a detailed budget of how you will use $100,000 to implement this project.': '#N/A' How do you plan to scale the success of your proposal?: '#N/A'
-year_submitted: 2015
 project_image: 'https://img.youtube.com/vi/Nry74LO2c0I/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/Nry74LO2c0I'
-youtube_video_identifier: Nry74LO2c0I
 project_areas:
   - Central LA
   - East LA